Tertiary Access Course (TAC)

 The Tertiary Access Course (TAC) is a pathway course for mature-age students or school leavers who do not have an OP Score or recognised experience (must be at least 18 years old).

-There are no subject fees with TAC but there is a Student Services and Amenities Fee for each subject (for 2015, this fee will be $46 per subject).
-TAC can be completed in six months full time .
+There are no subject fees with TAC but there is a Student Services and Amenities Fee for each subject (for 2015, this fee will be $42.90 per subject).
+TAC can be completed full time or part time.

 TAC is available on campus at the Cairns and Townsville campuses and JCU’s Thursday Island Study Centre.